I think that I shall never see

 A poem lovely as a tree.

-Joyce Kilmer wrote that.
-Or maybe it was written by Samuel Oscar Blanc, who founded Roto-Rooter.
+Poet Joyce Kilmer wrote those leafy lines, whose sentiment no doubt was seconded by Samuel Oscar Blanc, the guy who founded Roto-Rooter.

 Today is National Arbor Day.
 Let us celebrate trees and remind ourselves that sometimes history grows thereon:

 For example, this live oak tree on Samuels Avenue bends low to the ground, as if weary.
 It’s entitled.
 This is Traders Oak, and it is Fort Worth’s family tree—been here since day one.
 And even before day one.
 In fact, Traders Oak probably was already middle aged in 1849 when Henry Clay Daggett (first of the three Daggett brothers to reach Fort Worth) and Archibald Leonard arrived to set up a trading post near the Army’s new fort.

 Army regulations prohibited merchants from doing business within one mile of a fort, so the two traders built a log cabin at this big live oak and began Fort Worth’s first business.
 The location was perfect: soldiers for customers, soldiers for protection.